Background Image for Header:

 Rules of Eligibility:

 - Businesses who have generated revenues of $10,000 or more on the sale of goods and/or services produced by their business prior to the Round 1 submission date are not eligible.

 - Past, non-winning, participants are eligible for re-entry into the competition.

 - Businesses must be registered and compliant with the laws in the state of West Virginia.
 There are no restrictions as to the geographic location(s) as to where the business operations shall occur.

-All businesses must be based in West Virginia to be considered eligible for consideration in the competition.
+All businesses must be registered in West Virginia to be considered eligible for consideration in the competition.

 Templates can be filled out based on the following information and 500 characters per section (maximum).

 - Value Proposition

 - What value do we deliver to the customer?